 All mattress reviews on Sleepopolis go through a short series of sinkage tests.
 These tests are deigned to provide you with insight on how the mattress will perform under various conditions.

-- Lying on side – while lying on my side I saw 1-1.5″ of sinkage.
+- Lying on side – While laying on my side, I saw 3.5″ of sinkage.